ibrierley/geojson_vector_slicer/README.md

 A flutter_map plugin to display fast geojson by slicing into tiles.
 Slicing based off https://github.com/mapbox/geojson-vt

+THIS IS VERY MUCH AN ALPHA/PROOF OF CONCEPT VERSION

 ## Getting Started

 See the example main.dart, will create specific examples later.